dickolsson/buildroot/board/aarch64-sbsa/readme.txt

 The following configurations currently provide SBBR firmware:

 - qemu_aarch64_sbsa_sbbr_defconfig: An implementation of SBBR for QEMU SBSA
+- qemu_aarch64_virt_sbbr_defconfig: An implementation of SBBR for QEMU Virt

 Building and booting under QEMU SBSA
 ====================================